syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if the supplied startDate plus the supplied days argument results in an invalid date.
+#NUM! - occurs if the supplied startDate plus the supplied days argument results in an invalid date.

-&#35;VALUE! - occurs if the supplied startDate or any of the values in the supplied [holidays] array are not valid dates, if the supplied days argument is non-numeric.
+#VALUE! - occurs if the supplied startDate or any of the values in the supplied [holidays] array are not valid dates, if the supplied days argument is non-numeric.

 #### Example: